Meleagrista/udc-seguridad-informatica/practica-1/p1-apuntes.md

 En mi caso ya tenía problemas previos con un programa: `tracker` y sus hijos `tracker-extract` y `tracker-miner-fs`.
 Entonces, además de causar que mi tiempo de boot fuese de mas de un minuto como se ve en [este apartado](https://github.com/Meleagrista/legislacion-seguridad-informatica/blob/main/practica-1/p1-defensa.md#apartado-d).
 También causó problemas al intentar purgar los archivos relacionados con GNOME.
 - `sudo apt remove tracker tracker-extract tracker-miner-fs`

+Si siguen dando problemas mirar la información de [esta pagina](https://askubuntu.com/questions/876304/how-to-uninstall-all-trackers-tracker-miner-fs-apps).

 Tras eliminarlo pude seguir desintalando GNOME y como efecto secundaio corrigio los errores que causaban la inflacción de tiempo de boot.
 > A DE is 'just' a set of separated programs to do specific tasks.
 Building blocks as it were.
 The window manager could be considered the floor of a house and the extra tools like file manager, panel, and notifications are like the appliances in your home.
-You could live in a single empty room, if you wanted. (งツ)ว
+You could live in a single empty room, if you wanted.

 > You just have to manually do things that you are used to being automatic, such as... mounting of USB drives you insert, changing sound inputs when you plug in your heaphones...
 It's not hard to just use a WM, but a DE is sort of a collection of extras that everyone was adding to their wm anyway.